ObjectTable

 Prerequisites

-Before using ObjectTable, make sure you have completed the library setup described in the README, including:
+Before using ObjectTable, make sure you have completed the library setup described in Prerequisites, including:

 - Installing the required dependencies